 Appendicitis is indicated by sudden inflammation of the appendix, but the exact cause of this condition is usually unknown.
 Appendicitis may occur in patients after a viral infection in the digestive tract or when a stool blocks the opening of the appendix into the bowel.
 If untreated, a diseased appendix can burst, resulting in infection and even death.
 Though mild appendicitis may sometimes be treated with antibiotics, more severe cases typically require surgical intervention.

 Laparoscopic appendectomy offers numerous benefits over traditional open removal:

 - Less postoperative pain

 - Fewer postoperative complications

-Laparoscopic and single incision appendix removal are options for non-ruptured appendicitis.
+Laparoscopic appendix removal is an option for non-ruptured appendicitis.
 Severe cases of appendicitis might not be eligible for these procedures.
 Patients who have had previous lower abdominal surgery or suffer from obesity may not be able to undergo laparoscopic surgical method for appendix removal.
 Your GI Surgical Specialists surgeon will evaluate your individual case before deciding which surgical method is appropriate for you.